The House That Johnny Built

 Michigan holds the all-time college football attendance mark at over 115,000.

-With the planned seating capacity of the Kyle Field redevelopment project targeted for just over 102,000, the record-breaking attendance figures of 2014 prompted A&M administrators to breathe a sigh of relief.
+With the post-redevelopment seating capacity of Kyle Field targeted for just over 102,000, the record-breaking attendance figures of 2014 prompted A&M administrators to breathe a sigh of relief.

 “When this thing started it was the most nervous time in my life,” John Sharp said upon completion of the project.
 “Folks didn’t think we could fill up a 102,000-seat stadium.